 If the clutch lever starts to feel unresponsive, the clutch control system needs to be bled.
-You will need to use a bleeding syringe (special tool).
-Please note that Motorex 75 clutch fluid must be used for the 400/450/525 models and Motorex DOT.
-5.1 brake fluid for the 250-F models.
+You will need a bleeder syringe (special tool), available from your KTM dealer.

 Turn the handlebar until the master cylinder is in a horizontal position, remove the screws [2], the cover [3] and the rubber boot [4].